UniteIdeas/Staff-of-the-Secretariat-and-Related-United-Nations-Entities/README.md

 Special appreciation to the creators of the libraries listed below which this program uses.
 These libraries are licensed under their respective terms:
-- D3.js (d3js.org) by Mike Bostock
+- D3.js (d3js.org) by Mike Bostock.